 During law school, Dan externed at the Working People’s Law Center, where he worked on criminal law cases, helping obtain a new trial for a client due to juror misconduct.
 He also served as a law clerk for the Animal Protection Unit of the Los Angeles City Attorney, working on animal abuse and neglect cases.

-After graduating law school, Dan was an associate attorney at Mitchell Silberberg & Knupp, where he was the lead attorney on a successful asylum case, worked on a successful pro bono prisoner civil rights case, and litigated employment, Intellectual Property, entertainment, and other matters.
+After graduating law school, Dan was an associate attorney at a large civil law firm, where he was the lead attorney on a successful asylum case, worked on a successful pro bono prisoner civil rights case, and litigated employment, Intellectual Property, entertainment, and other matters.

 Dan then clerked for a federal judge for the United States District Court of the Central District of California.
 There, Dan gained invaluable knowledge of the behind-the-scenes workings of a judge’s chambers.
-During his clerkship, Dan completed the Los Angeles County Bar Association’s Trial Advocacy Programn (“TAP”) at night, which qualified him to prosecute criminal cases for various government entities.
-As a TAP attorney, Dan tried or prepared for trial more than 20 cases for the Los Angeles City Attorney.
+During his clerkship, Dan completed the Los Angeles County Bar Association’s Trial Advocacy Programn (“TAP”) at night, which allowed him to try criminal cases for the Los Angeles City Attorney.

-Dan left the City Attorney to devote his efforts to help those who have found themselves caught up in the criminal justice system.
+After trying cases for the City Attorney, Dan began devoting his efforts to help those who have found themselves caught up in the criminal justice system.

 Before becoming a lawyer, Dan had a successful career in journalism.
 He was the Features Editor of Hustler Magazine, and wrote more than 100 articles for numerous publications, including the LA Weekly, OC Weekly, Bizarre Magazine, Men’s Edge, and more.
 At Hustler Magazine, Dan won the Project Censored Award for his reporting on depleted uranium, and was the editorial point man for Larry Flynt’s First Amendment lawsuit against the Pentagon.

-Disclaimer: Saul Goodman, Bob Odenkirk, and the producers of “Breaking Bad” in no way endorse the legal services of Daniel I. Kapelovitz or the Radical Law Center.
+Disclaimer: Saul Goodman, Bob Odenkirk, and the producers of “Breaking Bad” and “Better Call Saul” in no way endorse the legal services of Daniel I. Kapelovitz or the Radical Law Center.
 Nor does Daniel I. Kapelovitz or the Radical Law Center condone the often-questionable ethical behavior of the fictional character known to the masses as Saul Goodman.